-- a.
-Application Start Date: - b.
-Application Submission Deadline: 06/15/2023 at 5:00PM ET All applications must be received by the established deadline.
+b.
+Application Submission Deadline: 06/14/2024 at 5:00PM ET

+All applications must be received by the established deadline.

-FEMA's Grants Outcomes (FEMA GO) system automatically records proof of timely submission and the system generates an electronic date/time stamp when FEMA GO successfully receives the application.
+FEMA's Grants Outcomes System (FEMA GO) automatically records proof of timely submission and the system generates an electronic date/time stamp when FEMA GO successfully receives the application.
 The individual with the Authorized Organization Representative role that submitted the application will also receive the official date/time stamp and a FEMA GO tracking number in an email serving as proof of their timely submission.
 For additional information on how an applicant will be notified of application receipt, see the subsection titled "Timely Receipt Requirements and Proof of Timely Submission" in Section D of this NOFO.